Nature, Science & Cell Figure Requirements: Size, DPI & Format Cheat Sheet

 - Export at 300 DPI minimumStep 3: Create with AI Assistance

-Use SciDraw to generate base illustrations:
+Use SciDraw AI to generate base illustrations:

 Nature-style scientific figure showing [topic],